-… a Scrum Team is working on a single product with multiple Development Teams.
+…a Scrum Team is working on a single product with multiple Development Teams.
 The Development Teams need to coordinate dependencies and shared work.
-Dependencies that cannot be resolved within individual teams are a shared challenge of all teams.
+Unresolved dependencies within individual teams are a shared challenge of all teams.

 ✥ ✥ ✥